sftpplus/sftpplus-docs/docs/events/events-operation.rst

 20069
 ^^^^^

 :Message: Server running under the same account under which it was started.
-If started as root or as an user with sudo access without passwords, it is highly recommended to configure the server to run under a dedicated account.
+If started as root or as a user with sudo access without passwords, it is highly recommended to configure the server to run under a dedicated account.
 :Groups: operational, process, informational
 :From version: 1.6.0
 :Description: None